 - What is the need and purpose for retaining data?

-- Stop disposing of sensitive data through the methods of file deletion, disk formatting, and “one way” encryption.
+- Stop disposing of sensitive data through file deletion, disk formatting, and “one way” encryption.
 These leave the majority of the data intact and able to be retrieved with the right tools.

 - Create formal, documented processes for data destruction within your organisation and require that partner organisations do the same.

-- Review and purge your databases of any out of date or old data.
+- Review and purge your databases of any expired or old data.

 If you’re interested in the work we do with data, get in touch with our data team.